 To be eligible for this award, you should submit your aerosol science research topic while studying for your degree (BSc, MSc, MD, PhD, other postgraduate qualification) or up to 3 years post completion.

-To apply for this award, you must submit a conference paper for DDL2020 by completing the form below, before the deadline of 17th July.
+To apply for this award, you must submit a conference paper for DDL2022 when the Call for Papers opens.